idleberg/atom-browse/README.md

 # atom-browse

-Add a command that let's you quickly browse the packages folder, like in Sublime Text
+Add a command that let's you quickly browse the packages folder, like in Sublime Text.

+**Note:** Currently works on Mac OS X and Windows, Linux support is pending

 ## Installation